 - Fostering the physical and emotional well-being of our students and our community.
 Moments of connection where our students can be together is critical now more than ever.

-- Offering the exceptional education we have always delivered whether on campus or online.
+- Offering the exceptional education we have always delivered.
 The educational experience and our curriculum have not changed and will entail Italian language immersion, International Baccalaureate Units of Inquiry, and our Reggio Approach, with the same learning outcomes as before.

 - Relying on our flexibility and empathy as we leverage our expertise in dynamic teaching to adapt as we learn and grow through this experience.

 - Mutual trust in and from our community to respect our social contract by adhering to the health and safety protocols we have shared.

 - Deferring to science and data from a vast network in conjunction with local and national guidelines

 Below are the steps we are taking to ensure your children continue to receive high-quality educational and social-emotional experience in a safe environment on campus.
 These measures and recommendations have evolved to focus on mitigating droplet transmission between adults, a primary method of Covid-19 prevention in addition to keeping surfaces clean through enhanced cleaning and frequent hand washing to break transmission.
 As we learn more through research, data, national and local guidance evolves, we will continue to make updates.

 Social Distancing Protocol Posting